aashirshahid/cra-template-folio-react-template/README.md

 This is the official base template for [Create React App](https://github.com/facebook/create-react-app).

-If you don't specify a template (for example, `--template typescript`), this template will be used by default.
+If you don't specify a template (for example, `--template folio-react-template`), this template will be used by default.

 For more information, please refer to: